Jefferson City, Missouri: State government

 The State Capitol is located in Jefferson City.
 In addition, state agencies are headquartered in Jefferson City.
 The Missouri State Archives is located in Jefferson City.

 The Missouri Department of Corrections (MDOC) operates the Jefferson City Correctional Center (JCCC) and the Algoa Correctional Center (ACC) in Jefferson City.
-JCCC replaced the Missouri State Penitentiary on September 15, 2004, which until its closure was the oldest operating penal facility west of the Mississippi River.
+JCCC replaced the Missouri State Penitentiary in September 2004, which until its closure was the oldest operating penal facility west of the Mississippi River.
 It served as the State of Missouri's primary maximum security institution, and it housed male death row prisoners until April 1989, when they were moved to the Potosi Correctional Center.

 Federal government

 The United States Postal Service operates several postal facilities.
-The Jefferson City Main Post Office building previously shared occupancy with the U.S. District Court from its dedication in November 1934 until September 27, 2011 when it moved into the Christopher S. Bond Court House.
+The Jefferson City Main Post Office building previously shared occupancy with the U.S. District Court from its dedication in November 1934 until September 2011, when it moved into the Christopher S. Bond Court House.
 The 118,000-square-foot courthouse is named for the former Governor and United States Senator from Missouri.

 The courthouse, which is occupied by the Central Division of the United States District Court for the Western District of Missouri and under the appellate jurisdiction of the United States Court of Appeals for the Eighth Circuit, was designed to achieve the U.S. Green Building Council's LEED Gold rating.
-Sustainable design features include reducing water use by 44 percent, using 13 percent recycled content, diverting 80 percent of construction waste materials from landfills, and it is 36 percent more efficient than current energy standards.
+Sustainable design features include reducing water use by 44 percent, using 13 percent recycled content, and diverting 80 percent of construction waste materials from landfills.
+The building is 36 percent more efficient than current energy standards.

 Education

 Schools

-Jefferson City Public School District currently operates Jefferson City High School and Capital City High School, two middle schools, Thomas Jefferson Middle School, and Lewis and Clark Middle School, and eleven elementary schools.
+Jefferson City Public School District operates Jefferson City High School and Capital City High School, two middle schools, Thomas Jefferson Middle School, and Lewis and Clark Middle School, and eleven elementary schools.

-In addition to public education, there are also five private elementary schools and three private high schools, including Helias High School and Calvary Lutheran High School in the city.
+There are five private elementary schools and three private high schools, including Helias High School and Calvary Lutheran High School in the city.

 Colleges and universities

 Lincoln University is a public historically black university with open enrollment and certificate, associate, bachelor, and graduate programs.

-Columbia College, William Woods University, Metro Business College, and Merrell University also have campuses in the city with varying degree levels and options.
+Columbia College, William Woods University, Metro Business College, and Merrell University have campuses in the city, with varying degree levels and options.

 The University of Missouri, the state's flagship university, is 30 miles to the north in Columbia.